joaovicentesouto/INE5417/project/instructions.md

-# INE5417
-Software Engineering

-Compile and run the tests:
+Clone this repository and then run the following commands to compile and run the tests:
 ```cd project```, ```mkdir build```, ```cd build```, ```cmake ..```, ```make```, ```cd test```, ```./run_tests```